 Winner by 10%

 f.y.e. rates % higher than Books A Million on Leadership Culture Ratings vs Books A Million Ratings based on looking at 396 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your manager seem to care about you as a person?" and "Is your company invested in your career growth?".
+Ratings come from the answers to questions like "Is your company invested in your career growth?" and "Do you approve of your CEOs management style?".

 Compensation Culture Ratings vs Books A Million